x0rb3l/OSCE/README.md

 # OSCE
-The repo contains all the tools and scripts I used to prepare for the OSCE exam.
+This repo contains all the tools and scripts I used to prepare for the OSCE exam.